DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columnFixing/texts/rightPosition.md

 ---
 ---
 ##### shortDescription
-Specifies text for the context menu subitem that fixes a column to the right edge of the widget.
+Specifies text for the context menu subitem that fixes a column to the right edge of the UI component.

 ---